dmapper/babel-plugin-cssta-stylename/README.md

 npm i --save-dev babel-plugin-cssta-stylename babel-plugin-cssta
 ```

-Specify babel plugins in the following order:
+Specify babel plugins in the following order and before any other plugins you already have:

 ```json
 [